-It somehow assures them that if the candidate is perfectly fit, they will produce excellent and quality service.
-Not only this, it also avoids untoward situations like frequent absences from work due to reasons which involve health.
+It somehow assures them that if the candidate is perfectly fit, they will produce excellent quality service.
+Not only this, but it also avoids untoward situations like frequent absences from work due to reasons which involve health.

 Because of this, all aspiring Overseas Filipino Workers (OFW) go through a tedious process in terms of medical examinations before their documents can be processed.
-Also, applicants undergo medical exams done in specific clinics or hospitals that are accredited by the institutions they are applying for,
+Also, applicants undergo medical exams done in specific clinics or hospitals that are accredited by the institutions they are applying for.

 Applicants who end up being diagnosed with a particular ailment may lose the opportunity to work abroad.